 At the start of the local school leadership program, only 54% of participants believed they had the skills to take the next step in leadership at their school.
 At end of the program this grew to 89%.
 More than 80% of the first 220 participants have recommended the program to their peers.
 The 28 facilitators of the program reported 100% satisfaction with the materials and content; and an increase in energy and engagement by themselves and their participants.

-Feedback from participants of the system leadership participants and facilitators indicates a major shift in mindset and behaviour across the state’s government school system, and genuine cultural change.
+Feedback from participants and facilitators of the system leadership program indicates a major shift in mindset and behaviour across the state’s government school system, and genuine cultural change.
 The two-day intensive learning hub has been a particular highlight.